 - ✨ 700+ OSCE Stations

 - ✅ OSCE Checklist PDF Booklet

 - 🗂️ Flashcard Collections | OSCE, Medicine, Surgery, Anatomy

 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

-This guide discusses how to approach performing a focused examination of a patient with Parkinson’s disease.
+This guide discusses how to approach performing a focused examination of a patient with Parkinson’s disease in an OSCE setting.

 In OSCE scenarios, you may be asked to perform a focused examination to determine the presence (or absence) of a certain condition.
 It is important to be able to confidently elicit the main diagnostic signs of the condition.
 In order to do this, you need to be comfortable with the relevant basic system examination (i.e. for a Parkinson’s disease examination you need to be comfortable with performing a full neurological examination).